gosukiwi/parser-combinator/README.md

 concept is borrowed from functional programming, you don't really need it to use the library at all though, so don't worry.

-`>` means `take whatever is on the left, and the right is optional`.
-As you might have guessed, `<` means the exact opposite, `take whatever is on the right, and the left is optional.`.
+The combinator `>` means _"take whatever is on the left, and the right is optional"_.
+As you might have guessed, `<` means the exact opposite, _"take whatever is on the right, and the left is optional"_.
 We can combine those two in a hacky way to write

 ```ruby
 whitespace < (one "=") > whitespace
 ```

-You think think about it as `surround (one "=") with optional stuff`.
+You think think about it as _"surround (one "=") with optional stuff"_.
 And that's it!
 Not bad for a 5 minutes intro huh?

 # Documentation